Decommissioning in Northern Ireland

 Decommissioning in Northern Ireland was a process in the Belfast Agreement as part of the Northern Ireland peace process.
-Under the Belfast Agreement, all paramilitary groups fighting in the Troubles would decommission.
+Under the Good Friday Agreement/Belfast Agreement, all paramilitary groups fighting in the Troubles would be subject to decommission.
 Decommissioning was a defining issue in the effort to negotiate peace in Northern Ireland.

+Background

+During The Troubles, both republican and loyalist paramilitary groups sourced vast amounts of arms and ammunition for use in their campaigns.
+The Provisional Irish Republican Army initially sourced many of their weapons from the USA, eventually obtaining many Armalite AR-15 rifles along with batches of military grade arms such as M60 machine guns and Barrett M82 sniper rifles.
+In the mid-1980's Muammar Gaddafi gifted the IRA over 130 tonnes of military weapons, which included an estimated 1,000 AKM assault rifles along with more than a metric ton of Semtex plastic explosives, several SA-7 Grail infrared-homing missiles and dozens of DShK heavy machine guns.
+By the time of the July 1997 ceasefire, Irish security forces estimated the IRA to have over 350 tonnes of weapons under their control.
+The Ulster Volunteer Force obtained hundreds of military grade weapons such as MAC-10s, Uzis, and Colt Commando carbines in the early 1980s via supporters in Canada, while a joint operation involving the Ulster Resistance and the Ulster Defence Association resulted in hundreds of VZ58 assault rifles and thousands of rounds of ammunition being smuggled into Belfast from the Middle East in December 1987.

 Belfast Agreement/Good Friday Agreement

 The Belfast Agreement, or Good Friday Agreement, was signed in Belfast on 10 April 1998 (Good Friday) by the British and Irish governments and endorsed by most Northern Ireland political parties.

 It contained provisions for a government involving both Catholics and Protestants, whose traditional aspirations, expressed as nationalism on one side and unionism on the other, had often clashed over the years.
 The Agreement recognised the legitimacy of both aspirations.
 One of the provisions of the Agreement was that the parties agree to collectively use their influence to achieve decommissioning within two years, by May 2000.

 Independent International Commission on Decommissioning

 The Independent International Commission on Decommissioning (IICD) was established to oversee the decommissioning.
 Its objective was to facilitate the decommissioning of firearms, ammunition and explosives.